texfaq/texfaq.github.io/FAQ-dpfloat.md

 [`book`](https://ctan.org/pkg/book) class).

 A special case of this requirement places the caption for a float on the next page.
-(This is useful if you have a float that ''only just'' fits the page.)
+(This is useful if you have a float that "only just" fits the page.)
 You can (with a certain amount of twiddling) make this work with [`dpfloat`](https://ctan.org/pkg/dpfloat), but the [`fltpage`](https://ctan.org/pkg/fltpage) package is specially designed for the job: